 In June 2007, we entered into a restructuring agreement, in connection with our October 2008 Financing, whereby in the event that we failed to obtain FDA clearance by the end of August 2009, the majority-in-interest of investors ("the Investors") would have the right to cause the Company to make significant restructuring changes.
-Since the Company received written notice of a 510(k) clearance from the FDA on April 1, 2009 this restructuring will be avoided.
+Since the Company received written notice of a 510(k) clearance from the FDA on April 1, 2009, this restructuring was avoided and the rights of the Investors to effect a restructuring terminated.